rcl-identity/docs/enrollment.md

 # Identity Enrollment
 **V7.0.0**

+> This section only applies to organizations issuing [Verified Digital IDs](./index.md#verified-digital-identity).
+You can ignore this section if your are issuing [Self Asserted Digital IDs](/index.md#self-asserted-digital-identity)

 An applicant for a Digital ID must use the [AAD B2C Sign-up](aadb2c.md#customize-the-sign-up-page) page to register.
-The organization may develop it own web application to accomplish this.
-There is also the option for the organization to use the open-source Identity Enrollment application.
+The organization may develop its own web application to accomplish this.
+There is also the option for the organization to use the open-source [Identity Enrollment Application]().

 # Enrollment URL and Instructions